-In conclusion, it appears to me that nothing can be more improving to a young naturalist, than a journey in distant countries.
-It both sharpens, and partly allays that want and craving, which, as Sir J. Herschel remarks, a man experiences although every corporeal sense be fully satisfied.
-The excitement from the novelty of objects, and the chance of success, stimulate him to increased activity.
-Moreover, as a number of isolated facts soon become uninteresting, the habit of comparison leads to generalization.
-On the other hand, as the traveller stays but a short time in each place, his descriptions must generally consist of mere sketches, instead of detailed observations.
-Hence arises, as I have found to my cost, a constant tendency to fill up the wide gaps of knowledge, by inaccurate and superficial hypotheses.
+improving to a young natarulist, than a journey in distant courries.
+It both sharpens, and party lalky tata vant and enving, which, as Sir J. Hershel remarks, a man experiences although every corporeal sense be fully attified.
+The excitement from the novelty of objects, and the elance of success, stimulate him to increased activity.
+Moreover, as a number of isolated facts soon become uninteresting, the halit of comparison leads to gemenization.
+On the other hand, as the traveller stay but a of more akterbox, instead of detailed observations.
+Hence arises, as I have found to my cost, a constant tendency to full up the wide gaps of knowledge, by inaccurate and superficial hypotheses.

-But I have too deeply enjoyed the voyage, not to recommend any naturalist, although he must not expect to be so fortunate in his companions as I have been, to take all chances, and to start, on travels by land if possible, if otherwise on a long voyage.
-He may feel assured he will meet with no difficulties or dangers, excepting in rare cases, nearly so bad as he beforehand anticipates.
-In a moral point of view, the effect ought to be, to teach him good-humoured patience, freedom from selfishness, the habit of acting for himself, and of making the best of every occurrence.
-In short, he ought to partake of the characteristic qualities of most sailors.
-Travelling ought also to teach him distrust; but at the same time he will discover, how many truly kind-hearted people there are, with whom he never before had, or ever again will have any further communication, who yet are ready to offer him the most disinterested assistance.
+But I have too deeply enjoyed the vorger, not to recommend any naturalis, although he must not expect to be oftrunate in his companions as I have been, to take all chances, and to start, on travels by half if possible, if otherwise on a long vorgage.
+He may feel assured, he will meet with no difficulties or dananticipates.
+In a moral point of view, he effect ought to be, to teach him good-humourel patienties, freedom from to the back him good-humourel patienties, freedom from solidantes, the habit of acting for himself, and of making the bact of very outlines of most solitors.
+Threading ought also to teach him distract, but at the same time he will discover, how many trails of each solitor solitors.
+The other botton had, or ever again will have any further communication, who yet are ready to diffe him the most distinctered assistance.

-Note.-The snake, described at page 70, with the curious habit of vibrating its tail, is a new species of Trigonocephalus, which M. Bibron proposes to call T. crepitans,
+Nore.-The snake, described at page 96, with the enrious habit of vibrating its tail, is a new species of Trigonocephalus, which M, Bibron proposes to call T. crepitans.